Table of Contents

 1. What’s the difference between a data product strategy and a data governance strategy?

-A data product strategy focuses on building, managing, and delivering data as reusable products with clear consumers and outcomes.
-A data governance strategy ensures data quality, compliance, and stewardship.
-The former drives usability and value, while the latter enforces standards and control.
-Both must align to succeed.
+A data product strategy focuses on building and delivering usable data products with clear outcomes.
+Data governance ensures quality, compliance, and control.
+One drives value and adoption, the other enforces standards.
+Both must work together.

 “Reference customers have repeatedly mentioned the great customer service they receive along with the support for their custom requirements, facilitating time to value.
 OvalEdge fits well with organizations prioritizing business user empowerment within their data governance strategy.”